sourcehut-mirrors/chawan/doc/architecture.md

 which is used when jumping to anchors.

 The entire document is rendered, which is a performance bottleneck in some cases.
-(Styling is usually slower, as well as layout (usually), but those are cached.
-Rendering isn't, but all it really does is just copying around a bunch of strings so it's not that bad.)
+(Styling and layout are both slower, but those are cached.
+Rendering isn't, but all it really does is just copying around a bunch of strings and computers are very good at this.)

 The positive side of this design is that search is very simple (and fast), since we are just running regexes over a linear sequence of strings.